1-icenine/Portfolio/SQL/IMDB/README.md

 - Created stored procedures for reusable, genre-specific analysis.
 - Applied `CASE WHEN` logic for clear breakdowns of rating categories.

-## 📌 Setup & Usage
+## 🛠️ Setup & Usage

 To replicate this project:

-1. Import the dataset (edit this for your own machine):
+1. Import the dataset in your SQL environment via `load_imdb_data.sql`.
+Be sure to update the file path below.

 ```SQL
 LOAD DATA INFILE 'your/path/to/imdb_dataset.csv'